krislowk/Null-Hub/README.md

 ## About the file

-`NullHub.txt` is obfuscated.
+`NullHubV2.txt` is obfuscated.
 It's compiled, not readable Lua.
 That's on purpose.
 You can't peek at it, edit it, or fork it.

 ---